rikkimax/twp-d/manuscript/content/paradigms.md

 Using the files listed on the theory section (ParadigmExampleProcedural.d, ParadigmExampleOOP.d, ParadigmExampleFunctional.d):

-1. Multiply the interger by itself before being outputted
+1. Multiply the integer by itself before being outputted
 2. Have an offset to the input line that is read.
 E.g.

     ```sh